pgichunge/PROJECT-2/README.md

 <!-- ABOUT THE PROJECT -->
 ## week 2 project

-This is my week 2 project
+This is my week 2 ip